 - Emotional wellbeing while gardening at home alone is no different from gardening with someone else

 The researchers say these findings show how urban gardening can meet a city’s planning goals.
-It can do so by creating a more liveable city; by helping to address food security in urban areas; and by meeting the United Nations’ 11th sustainable development goal to make cities more inclusive, resilient, and sustainable.
+It can do so by creating a more livable city; by helping to address food security in urban areas; and by meeting the United Nations’ 11th sustainable development goal to make cities more inclusive, resilient, and sustainable.

 “Our research shows that city planners and leaders should include vegetable gardening, particularly at home, among the more common livability standards cities consider, such as cycling and walking infrastructure,” said Fan (pictured at left), who was the lead inventor of the Daynamica app and has studied transportation-related happiness using Daynamica data.